CenterForDigitalHumanities/TPEN3/_posts/2025-11-24-whats-new-tpen3.md

 1. **Classic Interface** - Familiar TPEN 2.8 style with enhanced grouping and ordering features available first, streamlined for efficiency
 2. **Complex Layout Interface** - Purpose-built for challenging texts with interlinear glosses, marginal notes, and several layers of content
-3. **Unconventional Interface** - None rectangular text regions, freeform annotations, and flexible layouts for unique manuscript types
+3. **Unconventional Interface** - Non-rectangular text regions, freeform annotations, and flexible layouts for unique manuscript types

-**TPEN 2.8** offered a single interface. **TPEN 3** adapts to your manuscript's complexity and your preferred working style without breaking the data.
+**TPEN 2.8** offered a single interface.

+**TPEN 3** adapts to your manuscript's complexity and your preferred working style without breaking the data.

 ### Build Your Own Interface